Q: Describe what you publish in 25 characters or less.

 Q: How important do you feel it is for publishers to embrace modern technologies?

 A: I think it's important for publishers to fully embrace their own mission.
 Ours is very important to us in the modern noisy world.
 Our mission is to create a quiet and vibrant space online and in print, where artists from all over feel completely free to express themselves.
 We choose not to have a social media account in eager pursuit of this mission, but don't mind if contributors share their Press Pause work on their own social media.
 We believe in the good parts of the internet, and love that artists in India and Iran and New Zealand (and and and) are finding us because of beautiful technology.
 (The lovely staff at Duotrope have helped us reach many of our contributors, for instance).
-We believe that humans can feel free and empowered to create their own online spaces and experiences without being dragged around by ads and clickbait.
-We aren't anti-technology.
+We believe and are hopeful that humans can feel free and empowered to create their own online spaces and experiences without being dragged around by ads and clickbait.
+We aren't anti-technology or anti-social media.
 We're just pro-honest, authentic art in the modern world.

 Q: How much do you edit an accepted piece prior to publication?